 Adaptive Sports Program

 Adaptive sports and recreational activities can be an important tool in improving your health and quality of life by rebuilding strength, increasing independence, building self-confidence, and just having fun with others.
-We offer a range of programs including adaptive hand cycling, virtual and adaptive sailing, wheelchair rugby, and wheelchair lacrosse.
+We offer a range of programs including adaptive hand cycling, virtual and adaptive sailing, adaptive skiing, adaptive scuba diving, adaptive fishing, wheelchair lacrosse and much more.
 Through these activities, you can achieve goals you might have thought were impossible.

 Learn more about the activities and sports offered through the Kennedy Krieger Adaptive Sports Program.